 Marriage and couples counseling is one of the most demanding and exciting types of counseling.
 It requires a broad knowledge and understanding of individuals, personality development, family dynamics, and what works in romantic relationships.
 My approach to couples is heavily influenced by the research of John M. Gottman, Ph.D. formerly of the University of Washington’s “love lab”.
-In a field claiming to be a science of human behavior but with a dismal track record of predicting behavior or even giving clear concise advice based in scientific findings, Dr. Gottman’s longitudinal research on marriages and romantic relationships stands out for it’s stunning ability to predict relationship satisfaction and longevity with accuracy over 90%.
-His findings are scientifically sound and easily translated into practice – the dream of every clinical researcher.
-I continue to participate in training and consultation with the Gottman institute.
-As of 2017 this includes reviewing video recordings of my work to continue to learn from the most expert clinicians in the field.
+In a field claiming to be a science of human behavior but with a dismal track record of predicting behavior or even giving clear concise advice based in scientific findings, Dr. Gottman’s longitudinal research on marriages and romantic relationships stands out for its stunning ability to predict relationship satisfaction and longevity with accuracy over 90%.
+His findings are scientifically sound and easily translated into practice.
+I continue to participate in training and consultation with the Gottman Institute.
+As of 2017, this includes reviewing video recordings of my work to continue to learn from experts in the field.
 I ask many of my couples clients to allow HIPAA secure video recording to continue my training but also so you can benefit indirectly from potentially having the top experts in the world reviewing our work.
 For more information on the Gottman Institute, see www.gottman.com.

 I am AASECT certified in sex therapy.
 My interest in sex therapy grew out of my couples work.
 Mismatch in sexual desire, conflict about sex, painful sex, erectile dysfunction, early ejaculation, difficulty climaxing, past sexual trauma, compulsive sex behaviors, sex after cancer and surgery, sex after menopause – these were topics that were coming up in my couples work and I wanted to be comfortable and effective in addressing them.
 Some couples seek me out to address just the sexual concern in an otherwise satisfying relationship but many couples experience sexual disharmony because of other relationship factors.
 Individual sex therapy often focuses on compulsive behavior, low libido, or understanding and addressing shame.

-One of the great gifts I received from Adlerian professors and mentors is a holistic and common-sense understanding of children that engenders great respect for children and avoids a lot of the nonsense the field of psychology perpetuates about children and how to work with them.
-Most of this nonsense is variations on rewards and punishment and efforts to control the child, repackaged with theoretical jargon of clinical fads occurring every four or five years.
+One of the great gifts I received from Adlerian professors and mentors is a holistic and common-sense understanding of children that engenders great respect for children and avoids a lot of misguided efforts the field of psychology perpetuates about children and how to work with them.
+Most of these unhelpful approaches are variations on rewards and punishment, and efforts to control the child, repackaged with theoretical jargon of clinical fads occurring every four or five years.
 I believe the mark of an excellent pediatric or family psychologist is the ability to help deal with the common and routine struggles in family life, as well as disorders such as ADD/ADHD.
 The Adlerians provided me a wealth of wisdom and practical know-how in helping parents cope with common yet stressful challenges of family life.

 While individual counseling with children can be effective, it never made sense to me to work with a child alone behind closed doors, while leaving out the most important asset and resource in the child’s life – the parents.
 I rarely work without the parents in the room.
 Exceptions include working with some teenagers and other special circumstances, such as discussing drug use and sexual activity.
 Working with children is almost always a family effort.
 I help parents help their children by moving beyond rewards, praise, and punishment in solving problems.